-When data values are converted from one data type to another, even when done intentionally, unexpected results can occur.
+- 3 When data values are converted from one data type to another, even when done intentionally, unexpected - 4 results can occur.

-JSF AV Rules: 148 and 183 MISRA C 2004: 6.1, 6.2, 6.3, 10.1, and 10.5 MISRA C++ 2008: 3-9-2, 5-0-3 to 5-0-14 CERT C guidelines: DCL07-C, DCL11-C, DCL35-C, EXP05-C and EXP32-C Ada Quality and Style Guide: 3.4
+- 6 JSF AV Rules: 148 and 183

+- 7 MISRA C 2004: 6.1, 6.2, 6.3, 10.1, and 10.5

+- 8 MISRA C++ 2008: 3-9-2, 5-0-3 to 5-0-14

+- 9 CERT C guidelines: DCL07-C, DCL11-C, DCL35-C, EXP05-C and EXP32-C

+- 10 Ada Quality and Style Guide: 3.4

-The type of a data object informs the compiler how values should be represented and which operations may be applied.
-The type system of a language is the set of rules used by the language to structure and organize its collection of types.
+- 12 The type of a data object informs the compiler how values should be represented and which operations may be - applied.
+The type system of a language is the set of rules used by the language to structure and organize its - collection of types.
 Any attempt to manipulate data objects with inappropriate operations is a type error.
-A program is said to be type safe (or type secure) if it can be demonstrated that it has no type errors [27].

-Every programming language has some sort of type system.
-A language is statically typed if the type of every expression is known at compile time.
-The type system is said to be strong if it guarantees type safety and weak if it does not.
-There are strongly typed languages that are not statically typed because they enforce type safety with run time checks [27].

-In practical terms, nearly every language falls short of being strongly typed (in an ideal sense) because of the inclusion of mechanisms to bypass type safety in particular circumstances.
-For that reason and because every language has a different type system, this description will focus on taking advantage of whatever features for type safety may be available in the chosen language.

-Sometimes it is appropriate for a data value to be converted from one type to another compatible one.
-For example, consider the following program fragment, written in no specific language:
+A - program is said to be type safe (or type secure) if it can be demonstrated that it has no type errors [27]. - 16 Every programming language has some sort of type system.
+A language is statically typed if the type of every - expression is known at compile time.
+The type system is said to be strong if it guarantees type safety and weak if - 18 it does not.
+There are strongly typed languages that are not statically typed because they enforce type safety - 19 with run time checks [27]. - 20 In practical terms, nearly every language falls short of being strongly typed (in an ideal sense) because of the - 21 inclusion of mechanisms to bypass type safety in particular circumstances.
+For that reason and because every - language has a different type system, this description will focus on taking advantage of whatever features for type - safety may be available in the chosen language. - 24 Sometimes it is appropriate for a data value to be converted from one type to another compatible one.
+For - 25 example, consider the following program fragment, written in no specific language:

 '''

-float a;
+26 float a;

-integer i;
+27 integer i;

-a := a + i;
+28 a := a + i;

 '''

-The variable "i" is of integer type.
-It must be converted to the float type before it can be added to the data value.
-An implicit conversion, as shown, is called coercion.
-If, on the other hand, the conversion must be explicit, for example, "a := a + float(i)", then the conversion is called a cast.

-Type equivalence is the strictest form of type compatibility; two types are equivalent if they are compatible without using coercion or casting.
-Type equivalence is usually characterized in terms of name type equivalence-two variables have the same type if they are declared in the same declaration or declarations that use the same type name-or structure type equivalence-two variables have the same type if they are declared.
+- 29 The variable "i" is of integer type.
+It must be converted to the float type before it can be added to the data value. - 30 An implicit conversion, as shown, is called coercion.
+If, on the other hand, the conversion must be explicit, for - 31 example, "a := a + float (i) ", then the conversion is called a cast. - 32 Type equivalence is the strictest form of type compatibility; two types are equivalent if they are compatible - without using coercion or casting.
+Type equivalence is usually characterized in terms of name type equivalence- - 34 two variables have the same type if they are declared in the same declaration or declarations that use the same - 35 type name-or structure type equivalence-two variables have the same type if they have identical structures.